neirbowj/pkg/README.md

 <a name="pkgngfmt"></a>
 ### pkgng package format

-pkgng package format is a tar archive which can be raw, or use the following
+pkgng package format is a tar archive which can be raw, or use one of the following compression formats: gz, bzip2, or xz (default).
-compression: gz, bzip2 and xz, defaulting in xz format.

 The tar itself is composed in two types of elements: